 - 11.1.
-An objective of this contest is for students to demonstrate the ability to control a chemical reaction.
-If the car is disqualified the next team must be ready to start its attempt as soon as the MC invites the team to the starting line. - 11.2.
+An objective of this contest is for students to demonstrate the ability to control a chemical reaction. - 11.2.
 The only energy source for the propulsion of the car is a chemical reaction. - 11.3.
 The distance a vehicle travels must also be controlled by a chemical reaction, based on a quantifiable change and direct control of the concentration of a chemical species. - 11.4.
 This chemical reactant species must be a solid, liquid, or vapor.